MicrosoftDocs/win32-pr.it-it/desktop-src/extensible-storage-engine/wchar.md

 WCHAR

-Carattere Unicode A 16 bit.
+Carattere Unicode a 16 bit.

 ### <a name="requirements"></a>Requisiti